 - It doesn’t matter how much you optimize your website rankings in Google or other search engines if your website isn’t fully optimized to meet your visitors’ needs and convert them.
 You are simply pouring much of your marketing budget down the drain if you don’t optimize your website— many visitors from search engines will simply leave if their needs aren’t met.

-- If you don’t do a good job with SEO for your website, you won’t have as much traffic to your website – and without higher levels of traffic you won’t be able to run website optimization tests very quickly to help optimize your website and conversion rate.
+- If you don’t do a good job with SEO for your website, you won’t have as much traffic to your website – and without higher levels of traffic you won’t be able to do CRO very quickly to help optimize your website conversion rate.

-- Doing SEO on your checkout, signup or registration flow pages is fairly pointless as they get very little direct traffic, but performing website optimization is essential on them to increase conversion rates and online revenue.
+- Doing SEO on your checkout, signup or registration flow pages is fairly pointless as they get very little direct traffic, but performing CRO is essential on them to increase conversion rates and online revenue.

-- If you do website optimization without understanding and improving your SEO efforts you may be wasting time trying to optimize high bounce rate pages that may be caused by poor quality SEO keywords arriving on them, and not because the page is badly designed or has poor usability.
+- If you do CRO without understanding and improving your SEO efforts you may be wasting time trying to optimize high bounce rate pages that may be caused by poor quality SEO keywords arriving on them, and not because the page is badly designed or has poor usability.

-- Most importantly, any website owner or online marketer who wants the greatest chance of generating significant higher online revenues and profits in the long run should engage in both SEO and website optimization.
+- Most importantly, any website owner or online marketer who wants the greatest chance of generating significant higher online revenues and profits in the long run should engage in both CRO and SEO.

-Next steps: Tips to Improve Both at the Same Time
+Next step: Tips to improve both at the same time

-Want to improve both your SEO and website optimization efforts at the same time?
+Want to improve both your SEO and CRO efforts at the same time?
 Here are some tips to increase your SEO traffic, and simultaneously engage and convert more of these visitors when they arrive on your website.

 - Focus efforts on your key organic search entry pages.
 Check that you are performing SEO on these pages for the most relevant search engine keywords, as this will increase visitor engagement when they arrive on your website.
 Next, test and optimize these same pages to better meet the needs of your visitors – for example testing removing clutter and emphasizing key call-to-action buttons are critical for doing this.

-- Use a proper website testing tool to engage your SEO visitors better.
+- Use an A/B testing tool to engage your SEO visitors better.
 Using these tools you can test and target your SEO visitors with specific content to match their needs and intentions better, instead of having a one sizes fits all website.
-Using website testing tools like Visual Website Optimizer won’t be classified as cloaking by Google either (which previously there were concerns from the SEO crowd regarding this).
+Using A/B testing tools won’t be classified as cloaking by Google either (which previously there were concerns from the SEO crowd regarding this).

-In a nutshell, while both website optimization and SEO sound similar, for the long term success of your online business it’s important that you know these differences, and make it a priority to focus on website optimization and not just SEO.
+In a nutshell, for the long term success of your online business it’s important to make it a priority to focus on CRO and not just SEO.